PoI: A Filter to Extract Pixel of Interest from Novel Views for Scene Coordinate Regression: Experiment

 The comparison of median translation and rotation errors between our proposed methods with different camera pose regression methods (top), scene coordinate regression methods (middle), and neural render pose estimation methods (bottom) in dataset 7Scenes is shown in Table~\ref{tab:7scenes}.
 Generally speaking, scene coordinate regression methods outperform absolute camera pose regression methods in both translations and orientations.
 Unlike~\cite{sidorov2024gsplatloc}, we include DFNet and LENS in NRP, although they use offline NVS.
 Our proposed method outperforms DSAC* and ACE by exploiting the additional information from the rendered novel views.
 Our `GLPoI' beats `GLACE' and achieves the state of the art.

 The results of the Cambridge Landmarks datasets are shown in Table~\ref{tab:cambri}.
-Since apparent gaps exist between scene coordinate regression methods and absolute camera pose regression methods, we only list the results of SCR and NRP methods.
+Since there are apparent gaps between scene coordinate regression methods and absolute camera pose regression methods, we present only the results for SCR and NRP methods.
 We come to a similar conclusion as that of 7Scenes.
 Although we use additional rendered data, it can achieve training efficiency comparable to ACE.
-To intuitively compare the localization effects of different methods, we also used NVS to render the images corresponding to the poses estimated by different localization methods, as shown in Figure~\ref{fig:render_loc}.
-The upper right is the original image, and the lower left is the image rendered using poses estimated using different methods.